tredontho/purescript-book/text/chapter3.md

 "10Ten"
 ```

-While we can choose any types for `a`, `b` and `c`, we have to be consistent.
-The type of the function we passed to `flip` had to be consistent with the types of the other arguments.
-That is why we passed the string `"Ten"` as the second argument, and the number `10` as the third.
+While we can choose any types for `a`, `b`, and `c`, we have to be consistent.
+The type of function passed to `flip` had to be consistent with the types of the other arguments.
+That is why we passed the string `"Ten"` as the second argument and the number `10` as the third.
 It would not work if the arguments were reversed:

 ```text
 > flip (\n s -> show n <> s) 10 "Ten"